stmh/ofxOpenSceneGraph/readme.markdown

 * creates a CameraPreDrawCallback which calls the draw-function of the OpenFrameworks-app.
 * runs the run-loop and calls the update-function of the OpenFrameworks-app.

-There's even a ofxOsgApp-class, so you can get the composite-viewer and view from you app-code.
+There's even a ofxOsgApp-class, so you can get the composite-viewer and view from your app-code.
 Just inherit from ofBaseApp and ofxOsgApp

     class myApp : public ofBaseApp, public ofxOsgApp {